LocNguyenTKP/LocNguyenTKP/README.md

 ### Hello World!
 I'm Loc Nguyen!
 Welcome to my page 👋

  <p>I am a Geoinformatics and remote sensing data analyst.
 I am enrolling in a Georisk Master at the University of Bonn, Germany.
 I have been working in the development and application of Machine Learning for climate and data classification and predictions.
-My passion lies in exploring data across various domains, turn complex data into actionable insights that drive development growth and operational efficiency. <em>And I’m looking for a full-time data-related position.</em></p>
+My passion lies in exploring data across various domains, turn complex data into actionable insights that drive development growth and operational efficiency.
 ## 📘 About Me 🌱

 - 💻 I’m currently working in climate and environment-related data analysis